-The Academy sold ICT services to Huttoft Primary School (Academy) of £2,124 (2021- £3,264) of which £Nil (£Nil) was outstanding at the year end.
-J Porter-Robinson is a trustee of the Academy and a governor of Huttoft Primary School (Academy).
+The Academy sold ICT services to Huttoft Primary School (Academy) of £Nil (2022-£2,124) of which £Nil (£Nil) was outstanding at the year end.
+J Porter-Robinson is a trustee of the Academy (resigned 9 February 2023) and a governor of Huttoft Primary School (Academy).